lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 Step 2.
 Making a multi-band light curve on a single plot
 =========================================================

 2.1.
 Our goal here is to plot a multi-band light curve with flux measurements in different bands appearing in different colors on the same plot.
 This is not currently supported by the Portal functionality, but is in the Portal development plan, to be implemented in the future.
 Beyond various bands appearing in different colors, it is envisioned that it will be possible to add a legend in the plot.
 However, currently there is a relatively simple workaround - see below for the necessary steps (but if needed for e.g. making the plot publication-ready, the legend needs to be added separately).

 2.2.
-We will start with the same query as previously, but with the last line (specifically, AND fsodo.band = 'i') missing (meaning we will not select just the "i" band data).
+We will start with the same query as previously, but with the last line (specifically, ``AND fsodo.band = 'i'``) missing (meaning we will not select just the i-band data).
 First, we can plot the multi-band light curve with identical color markers for all bands, following the steps outlined in Step 1.5 to plot flux vs. MJD.
 This will return the plot as on the right hand side of the screenshot below.
-Note that there are many more points on the plot than you had in Step 1 - this is because you didn't restrict the ADQL search to only band "i" but chose all bands.
+Note that there are many more points on the plot than you had in Step 1 - this is because you didn't restrict the ADQL search to only i-band but chose all bands.

 2.3  To distinguish various bands in the lightcurve, one can use the following trick:  one can add an additional column to the table generated in the previous search.
 This new column would be an ASCII value of the "band" entry, which is currently in the "character" format.
 To add a new column in the table, one needs to click on the 5th icon in the retrieved table, as below.

 .. figure:: /_static/portal_tut05_step02a.png
     :name: portal_tut05_step02a

 This brings a new window, where you should enter a new name of the column (here it is "bands_ascii") and enter an expression converting the character in the "band" column to its ASCII value, namely ASCII("band").
 It is also necessary to specify the data type - it needs to be "long" - see the screenshot below.
 Click on "Add column" as below:

 .. figure:: /_static/portal_tut05_step02b.png
     :name: portal_tut05_step02b